CloudNimble/SimpleMessageBus/README.md

 ## Getting Started
 The process of getting **SimpleMessageBus** working in your app is as easy as the name suggests.
-  1. Create a new .NET Standard 2.0 project to that will hold your defined Message types, install the `SimpleMessageBus.Core` NuGet package, and build out your Message types.
+  1. Create a new .NET Standard 2.0, .NET 6 or .NET 7 project to that will hold your defined Message types, install the `SimpleMessageBus.Core` NuGet package, and build out your Message types.
   2. Install the `SimpleMessageBus.Publish` NuGet package into your app, reference the library you created in Step 1, and modify your workflows to publish
      Messages in response to events.
-  3. Create a new .NET Standard 2.0 project that will hold your MessageHandlers, install the `SimpleMessageBus.Core` NuGet package, and build out your
+  3. Create a new .NET Standard 2.0, .NET 6 or .NET 7 project that will hold your MessageHandlers, install the `SimpleMessageBus.Core` NuGet package, and build out your
      MessageHandlers.
   4. Create a new Unit Test project, reference the library you created in Step 3, and test your MessageHandler library with a variety of synthetic Messages.
   5. Create a new Console project, install the `SimpleMessageBus.Dispatch` NuGet package, reference the library you created in Step 3, and inject your
      MessageHandlers into the DependencyInjection container.

+## Feedback

+Feel free to send us feedback on [Twitter](https://twitter.com/cloud_nimble) or [file an issue](https://github.com/CloudNimble/SimpleMessageBus/issues/new).
+Feature requests are always welcome.
+If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

 <!--
 Link References